-The development of full artificial intelligence could spell the end of the human race.
+The development of full artificial intelligence could spell the end of [humanity].

--Stephen Hawking^{ccxli}
+-Stephen Hawking^{ccxliv}

-Quadrune mind is a secular model of spiritual consciousness for a post-rational world. ccxlii -Tom F. Shadid
+Quadrune mind is a secular model of spiritual consciousness for a post-rational world. ccxlv -Tom F. Shadid

 The Age of Reason is over.
 René Descartes', "I think, therefore I am," and Immanuel Kant's, "Dare to know," were progressive ideas a few hundred years ago.
 However, by the time Ayn Rand blessed self-interest as the Highest Good, rationality's days were numbered.
-CCXIIII That rationality can never again be considered the embodiment of a unique human consciousness (nature) results from the rise of machines that can "think" faster than human beings.
-And, with social media pumping "knowledge" that is unrelated to reasoning into the minds of billions of people, "daring to know" what is "true" for ourselves, without considering the consequences of our thinking by an adolescent mind that seems to equate abstract opinions with objective facts, is no longer even morally defensible.
-Nevertheless, the adolescent mind still seeks rationally-based solutions for our existential failures, such as recommending dramatic and radical social and technological changes to prevent societal collapse CCCXIIV or ineffectually trying to preserve the liberal democracies of a diminishing Enlightenment age.
-CCCXIIV
+CCXIVI That rationality can never again be considered the embodiment of a unique human consciousness (nature) results from the rise of machines that can "think" faster than human beings.
+And, with social media pumping "knowledge" that is unrelated to reasoning into the minds of billions of people, "daring to know" what is "true" for ourselves, without considering the consequences of our thinking, is no longer morally defensible.
+Nevertheless, we are still advised to use rationally-based solutions for our existential failures, such as the recommendations for dramatic and radical social and technological changes to prevent societal collapse, CCXIVIII or ineffectual efforts to preserve the liberal democracies of a diminishing Enlightenment age.